Inventing Milanese Dishes - STORIES

 Pizza Hummus

 This dish is neither pizza nor hummus, but a recreation of a meal I encountered in a Lebanese village.
-A local hummus chef made a prank by using white beans instead of chickpeas, topping it with his favourite choice: basturma (an Armenian cured meat).
-Customers didn’t realise it was a prank and enjoyed the dish so much it became a permanent fixture.
+A local hummus chef made a prank by using white beans instead of chickpeas, topping it with his favourite ingredient: basturma (an Armenian cured meat).
+Customers didn’t realise it was a prank, and enjoyed the dish so much that it became a permanent fixture.
 It was named “Pizza Hummus” simply because the colour combination resembled a pizza.
-In Lebanon, it is served with log-shaped bread that’s commonly sold by vendors from pushcarts; for our event, I asked Panificio Ticozzi—a third-generation bakery near the Duomo—to recreate these specific loaves.
+In Lebanon, it is served with log-shaped bread that’s commonly sold by vendors from pushcarts; for our event, I asked Panificio Ticozzi (a third-generation bakery near the Duomo) to recreate these specific loaves.

 Commonly served at weddings in southern Taiwan, this dish’s name reflects the auspicious superstitions that shape many East Asian traditions.
 The “treasure” is pickled pumpkin (often called “golden melon” in Chinese), and the “emerald hill” is a broccoli purée.
-Legend suggests the purée was born at a wedding where the broccoli was overcooked; rather than wasting it, the chef mashed it and gave it a poetic name.
-Because the dish is too watery for chopsticks but too thick for a Chinese soup spoon, it is traditionally served in small saucers.
-Liquid Rituals created a "licking saucer" with textured crevices to emphasise the act of licking the dish clean.
+Legend suggests that the purée was born at a wedding where the broccoli was overcooked.
+Rather than wasting it, the chef mashed it and gave it a new, poetic name.
+Because the dish is too watery for chopsticks but too thick for a Chinese soup spoon, it is traditionally served in small saucers for slurping.
+Liquid Rituals created a vessel with textured crevices to emphasise the act of slurping (and licking, which should be normalised).

 Flag Noodle

-This dish traces back to the early 1900s when, following the Boxer Rebellion, Italy maintained concessions in Tianjin, China.
-In the main concession near Piazza Regina Elena, Italian restaurants hired local Chinese staff.
-The menu included tortellini in brodo, but wartime resource scarcity forced the Chinese cooks to tweak the recipe.
-They substituted the pasta with "flag noodles"—an unleavened northern Chinese dough cut into rhombuses that resemble flags—served in a simple chicken broth.
+This dish traces its history back to the early 1900s when, following the Boxer Rebellion, Italy maintained concessions (basically colonies) in Tianjin, China.
+In the main concession, Italian restaurants near Piazza Regina Elena hired local Chinese staff.
+One of them served tortellini in brodo, but wartime resource scarcity forced the Chinese cooks to tweak the recipe.
+They substituted the pasta with "flag noodles" – an unleavened northern Chinese dough cut into rhombuses that resemble flags, and served in a simple chicken broth.

 The Panda Meal

 The main course originated from Panda, one of the largest supermarket chains in Saudi Arabia.
-Every year during Ramadan, the owners prepare a meal for their employees—mostly from the Indian subcontinent—to break their fast.
-It is a synthesis of subcontinental and Saudi cultures, featuring a lentil stew and a simplified version of Saudi lamb rice (using small chunks of meat rather than whole cuts to accommodate staff who are still technically on shift).
-Traditionally eaten seated on the floor in rows, Liquid Rituals designed specific tableware to reflect the communal nature of this modern ritual.
+Every year during Ramadan, the owners would prepare a meal for their employees to break their fast.
+Since most employees were from the Indian subcontinent, the menu featured both of subcontinental and Saudi cultures.
+The most known combination was a lentil stew and a simplified version of Saudi lamb rice, which used small chunks of meat rather than whole cuts with bone to make it more convenient to eat (and therefore return to work sooner).
+Meals in Saudi Arabia are traditionally eaten seated on the floor in rows, Liquid Rituals designed specific tableware to reflect the communal nature of this ritual.

 The final item on the menu was a Saffron and Earl Grey tea, served in a set of jugs and cups that required a collective effort.
 Because the vessels lacked flat bottoms, a group of two to four people had to help one another pour and hold the cups to prevent spilling.

 While saffron is considered a key ingredient of Milanese cuisine, 90% of the global supply is currently Iranian.
 Historically, however, the plant was first discovered in what is now Greece.
-Saffron does not grow from seeds and requires manual labour to plant and process.
-Similarly, Earl Grey is seen as British, yet its distinct flavour comes from Bergamot oil, which is grown almost exclusively in Italy.
-Can we, then, call it an Italian tea?
+Saffron does not grow from seeds and requires manual labour to plant and process, which means that its survival and dissemination relied on both suitable climate and human decision.
+Similarly, Earl Grey is seen as British, yet its distinct flavour comes from Bergamot oil, which is grown almost exclusively in Italy, yet it’s one of the most recognised British tea flavours.

-Many other "global" ingredients have Italian roots.
-Broccoli, engineered over 2,000 years starting in modern-day Italy, evolved from the cabbage plant into the Calabrese variety used in our second dish.
+Another "global" ingredient that has Italian roots is Broccoli.
+Its domestication and cultivation began over 2,000 years ago in modern-day Italy, after countless engineering it evolved from the wild cabbage plant into the Calabrese variety used in our second dish.
 The word itself comes from the Italian brocco, meaning sprout.

-Conversely, products with Protected Geographical Indication (PGI) or Protected Destination of Origin (PDO) status are often less local than they seem.
-Bresaola can only be called such if it is processed in Sondrio, yet over 90% of the raw beef used is actually imported from South America.
-EU law only requires one stage of the process to take place in the region to earn the mark.
+Then there are the, products with Protected Geographical Indication (PGI) or Protected Destination of Origin (PDO) status, supposedly ensuring originality and maintaining know-how, yet they are also less local than they seem.
+I couldn’t find basturma for the Pizza Hummus dish so used bresaola instead.
+Bresaola can only be called such if it is processed in Sondrio, yet over 90% of the raw beef used is actually imported from South America, as EU law only requires one stage of the process to take place in the region to earn the mark.

-Even the iconic tomato has a complex history.
-Until recently, many "Italian" tomato products were reprocessed and repackaged imports from Xinjiang, China, where production was scaled up in the 1980s after Italian businessmen brought machinery and expertise to the region in search of cheaper alternatives.
+Even the classically Italian ingredient – tomato – is less Italian than we’d think.
+Until recently, many "Italian" tomato products were in fact reprocessed and repackaged imports from Xinjiang, China, which is where the flag noodle had originated from.
+Tomato production in Xinjiang was scaled up in the 1980s after Italian businessmen brought machinery and expertise to the region, after concluding that it had ideal climate for tomato growth at a much lower cost than in Italy.
 Similarly, the buffalo used for mozzarella likely originated in India, and the cows for Parmigiano Reggiano came from Hungary.
+They have both cross bred with different varieties and adapted to local geography to be considered Italian, enabling the production and claim to a new identity through contextualised narratives.

 -

-As the menu demonstrated, I told stories that linked each dish to certain existing cultures to make them credible.
+Through the menu, I told stories that linked each dish to certain existing cultures to make them credible.
 But what if those stories were fabricated from bits and pieces of facts?
-I created these dishes specifically for this event during Milan Design Week, under the theme Hello Darkness, to reflect the current realities of Milan using only ingredients bought within the city.
+The truth is, I’ve created these dishes specifically for this event during Milan Design Week, under the theme Hello Darkness, to reflect the current realities of Milan using only ingredients bought within the city.
 Given such a localised context, could these be considered Milanese dishes?

 In today’s hyper-linked world, where people, climate, goods, and information all move faster and more frequent than before, food can no longer be used for singular or static claims and narratives.
-Perhaps it is time to acknowledge the "darkness" of tradition, where multiple places can share elements to develop new and translocal identities.
-Milanese food is not merely a recipe from the 18th century, it is the sum of every hand that prepares it and every mile an ingredient travels to reach the plate.
+Perhaps it is time to acknowledge the "darkness" of traditions, where multiple places can share similar elements to develop new and translocal identities.
+Milanese food is not merely about recipes from the 18th century, it is the pot where everything currently available is cooked together.
+You may taste the individual ingredients, smell the blended aromas, and see a rich stew that can’t be cooked anywhere else.

 References